PXLRoboticsLab/RODIPCa/README.md

-# ROS Connector for DLINK IP cameras
+# ROS Connector for DLINK IP Cameras
 ## To run this project:
 1. Clone this repo into your catkin_ws
-2. rosrun RODIPCa connect.py url --name --password --topic --sreen
+2. rosrun RODIPCa connect.py url --name --password --topic --screen
    * url (String): the url of the camera stream
    * --name (String - Optional): the login name for the camera
    * --password (String - Optional): the login password for the camera